Cultural Insights Blog

 Example From One Of Our Global Clients

-An Australian based American HR Executive for an American Global Company had successfully implemented a 360-degree feedback system (based on their USA model) and a plan to roll out training and development in Australia.
+An Australian based American HR Executive for an USA-based Global MNC had successfully implemented a 360-degree feedback system (based on their USA model) and a plan to roll out training and development in Australia.
 When asked by Head Office to implement the same system in Asia while being stationed in Sydney, the American HR Executive ran into serious difficulties.
 Two years into the project – as the Chinese pilot system was ready to be tested – the project was suddenly cancelled by the Chinese HR manager.
 Needless to say, the American HR Executive was furious about the time, effort and money that went into the project, only to see it fail.

 In cultures such as Australia, the USA and some Northern European countries, a higher level of tendency to trust, and higher external trust seems to exist in business relations: people are expected to be able to demonstrate performance over time; one develops and gains the trust of one’s colleagues by keeping their commitments and delivering on time.
 In the 360 project cited above, the Australian implementation went smoothly because the Australian organisation was well aware of the American HR Executives’ high-level professionalism and proven track record in the USA.